astropenguin/naoj-open/README.md

-# macos-naoj-open
+# naoj-open

-A mini tool to connect naoj-open with the weekly key.
+A mini tool for macOS to connect naoj-open with the weekly key.

 ## Usage